 Shoulder tendonitis involves inflammation of the rotator cuff and biceps tendon.
 This form of tendonitis is due to a tendon that is pinched by surrounding structures.
-It happens in sports that require movements in which the arms are moved overhead repeatedly such as baseball, racket sports, weightlifting and strokes in swimming.
+It happens in sports that require movements where the arms move overhead repeatedly such as baseball, racket sports, weightlifting and strokes in swimming.
 The damage can be mild inflammation of the rotator cuff.

-When the rotator cuff becomes inflamed and thickened, it can be trapped under the acromion or the roof of the shoulder which is part of the scapula or the shoulder blade.
+When there is inflammation and thickening of the rotator cuff, it is trapped under the acromion or the roof of the shoulder which is part of the scapula or the shoulder blade.

-- Shoulder tendonitis is caused by a repeated micro trauma on the rotator cuff tendons.
+- Shoulder tendonitis is due to repetitive micro trauma on the rotator cuff tendons.

 - The rotator cuff tendon collides against the acromion bone where it becomes inflamed and the swelling.